gurhub/fastlane/README.md

-# A Fast "fastlane" Setup Tutorial
+# The fastlane Setup Steps

 ### Installing on your macOS